Foods to avoid to lose weight!

 Plus, many more.

-It is important to remember the ingredient list for all manufactured items are written most used to least used.
+It is important to remember the ingredient list for all manufactured items is written most used to least used.

 Specifically, the unhealthy ingredients should be towards the bottom of the list not towards the top, ensuring you are not getting as much per serving.